Kamiyumi/GitHubUserActivityCLI/README.md

 # GitHub User Activity CLI

-A command-line tool built in **C# (.NET 9)** that fetches and summarizes a GitHub user's recent public activity — commits, stars, issues, pull requests, and more.
+A command-line tool built with **C# (.NET 9)** that fetches and summarizes a GitHub user's recent public activity — commits, stars, issues, pull requests, and more.

 Inspired by the [GitHub User Activity project on roadmap.sh](https://roadmap.sh/projects/github-user-activity).